Tune & Track –

-Our lead product, AIC100, is currently being developed for the treatment of anaplastic and relapsed/refractory thyroid cancer, gastric cancer, and triple negative breast cancer.
+Our lead product, AIC100, is currently being developed to treat anaplastic and relapsed/refractory thyroid cancer, gastric cancer, and triple negative breast cancer.

 Anaplastic and Refractory Thyroid Cancer

 Thyroid cancer is caused by the abnormal growth of cells in the thyroid gland tissues and is the fifth most common malignancy in women.
 Although most thyroid cancers are curable, prognosis is very poor for anaplastic and refractory thyroid cancers (ATRC).
 Anaplastic thyroid cancer is a rare, aggressive, and highly metastatic thyroid cancer that makes up less than 2% of all thyroid cancers.
 The relapse rate of other thyroid cancers is ~20%, with up to 30% of relapsing tumors becoming refractory to all currently available therapies.
 For ARTC, few effective therapies are available, and life expectancy is less than a year.
 ICAM-1 overexpression is observed consistently in all these more advanced thyroid cancers, and high expression of ICAM-1 has been associated with lower survival rates in these patients.
-AffyImmune has chosen ARTC as the initial cancer for treatment with AIC100 and has received Orphan Drug Designation for this indication.
+AffyImmune has chosen ARTC as the initial cancer for treatment with AIC100 and has received both Orphan Drug and Fast Track Designation.

 Gastric cancer is a disease where malignant cells form in the lining of the stomach.
 Gastric cancer is the fifth most commonly diagnosed cancer and third leading cause of cancer death worldwide, with a higher incidence in men.
 Since early stages of gastric cancer are usually asymptomatic, patients are often diagnosed only at later stages of the disease.
 This is one of the primary reasons for the low survival rates and poor prognosis.
 Elevated ICAM-1 expression is highly correlated with metastasis, recurrence, and low survival in gastric cancer patients.